This site is intended for U.S. healthcare professionals.

 Pivotal Trial Results

-Monotherapy ResultsCombination Therapy ResultsBefore and After Images
+Monotherapy ResultsCombination Therapy ResultsCombination Therapy in Pediatric Patients 12 to <18 ResultsBefore and After Images

 Post-Hoc Analysis Results